The Revengers (film): Plot

 Hoop discloses to John that Tarp has been captured by the army and is due to be moved to a fort where he will be tried for his crimes.
-John sets out to intercept Tarp and gang decide to reform and join him.
-En route they find a squad of dead soldiers who were ambushed and massacred by the comanche.
-They visit the fort and find the Lieutenant badly wounded and it surrounded by Comanche who want Tarp back.
-John threatens to shoot Tarp and send his body out which would end the siege by the Comanche but the Lieutenant refuses him.
+John sets out to intercept Tarp, and the men join him.
+En route they find a squad of dead soldiers who were ambushed and massacred by the Comanche.
+They visit the fort and find the Lieutenant badly wounded; the fort is surrounded by Comanche who want Tarp back.
+John threatens to shoot Tarp and send his body out, which could end the siege, but the Lieutenant refuses him.
 The gang join with the soldiers to fight off the Comanche attack.
 John lays dynamite that the Comanche must ride through and the soldiers prepare for the attack.
-The lieutenant is badly wounded and John rescues him just as Chamacono is mortally wounded saving John from the next wave of the attack.
-The gang eventually beat back the Comanche and Chamacono dies in John's arms.
+The lieutenant is badly wounded and John rescues him just as Chamaco is mortally wounded saving John from the next wave of the attack.
+The gang eventually beat back the Comanche and Chamaco dies in John's arms.
 John angrily breaks into Tarp's cell and despite Hoop's urging to shoot Tarp, he relents and walks away.
-Cholo pleads with John trying to find out why he didn't kill Tarp when he had the chance.
-John rides away and fires his gun in salute to the 5 remaining members of the gang.
+Cholo asks John why he didn't kill Tarp, but John indicates he no longer has revenge in his heart.
+John rides away and fires his gun in salute to the five remaining members of the gang, deciding to return to his ranch.